 In a city like New York, there are a bunch of options to choose from for celebrating the holiday.
-Here, we present 10 options for everything from the Feast of the Seven Fishes on Christmas Eve, to day-of brunches complete with live carolers, to Chinese restaurants for those looking to partake in the that classic NYC right of passage.
+Here, we present 10 options for everything from the Feast of the Seven Fishes on Christmas Eve to day-of dinners after you've broken a sweat from unwrapping presents.

 Those looking for a place to dine on Christmas day can head to this modern French bistro.
 Executive chef Jordan Terry is offering a three-course prix fixe menu for $98 per person with dishes like tuna tartare, steak frites and opera cake to end the meal.